L2R: Low-Rank and Lipschitz-Controlled Routing for Mixture-of-Experts: Introduction

 To address these issues, we propose \textbf{L}ow-rank \& \textbf{L}ipschitz-controlled \textbf{R}outing (\textbf{L2R}), a unified routing framework with three components: a low-rank routing space for representation decoupling, a Lipschitz-controlled scoring function for stable expert selection, and a parameter-efficient multi-anchor mechanism for enhanced expert expressiveness. \textbf{First}, instead of performing expert selection directly in the raw high-dimensional representation space, tokens are mapped into a shared low-rank routing space that produces routing-specific queries.
 Experts are represented by learnable anchors in this latent space, and routing is performed by matching queries to anchors.
 This design decouples routing from representation learning, compresses the search space for expert positioning, and alleviates geometric concentration in high-dimensional routing. \textbf{Second}, Saturated Inner-Product Scoring (SIPS) is introduced to bound the sensitivity of routing scores to representation scale and perturbations, thereby explicitly controlling the Lipschitz behavior of the routing function.
-By reshaping the score landscape into a smoother and more stable geometry, SIPS reduces routing ambiguity and promotes robust expert specialization. \textbf{Finally}, we develop a parameter-efficient multi-anchor routing mechanism that associates each expert with multiple anchors, allowing a single expert to capture diverse semantic views without incurring prohibitive overhead.
+By reshaping the score landscape into a smoother and more stable geometry, SIPS reduces routing ambiguity and promotes robust expert discrimination. \textbf{Finally}, we develop a parameter-efficient multi-anchor routing mechanism that associates each expert with multiple anchors, allowing a single expert to capture diverse semantic views without incurring prohibitive overhead.

 We extensively evaluate the proposed L2R framework across diverse MoE settings to demonstrate its generality and effectiveness.
 Specifically, we conduct from-scratch training on large-scale language MoE models based on OLMoE~\cite{muennighoff2025olmoe} and evaluate vision MoE architectures on ImageNet using ViT backbones.
-Across both domains, our method consistently improves routing stability, expert specialization, and overall model performance, validating its effectiveness in both language and vision domains.
+Across both domains, our method consistently improves routing geometry, expert discrimination, and overall model performance, validating its effectiveness in both language and vision domains.
+We provide an expanded discussion of related work in Appendix~\ref{related_works}.